nanoframework/nanoFramework.IoT.TestStream/native-agent.md

 .\capabilities.ps1
 ```

-The token will only be used during the setup of the capability and will be deleted after from the environment and from a temporary file that will be created.
+The token will only be used during capability setup, and will then be deleted from the environment and from a temporary file that is created.

 > [!Important]
 > You will have to run this script every time you change the capabilities, meaning, adding or removing hardware.